mozillascience/studyGroup/lessons/misc/webdev-intro/contents.md

 # A website's structure

-A website's source is divided into 3 components
+A website is separated into 3 parts:
-  - HTML: content and semantics
+  - content and semantics: HTML
-  - CSS:  description of appearance (based on semantics)
+  - style/appearance: CSS
-  - JavaScript: perform actions
+  - behaviour: JavaScript

 ## In the browser